kcl-ddh/digipal/README.md

 For more information about the Digital lightbox, see the [project page](https://github.com/Gbuomprisco/Digital-Lightbox)

 ## 7. API
-It is possible to explore Digipal's content thanks to a RESTFUL API, which can be also used through a Javascript script.
+It is possible to explore DigiPal's content thanks to a RESTFUL API, which can be also used through a Javascript script.

 ### Documentation
-To use the API, read Digipal's API [Documentation](https://github.com/kcl-ddh/digipal/blob/master/digipal/api/digipal-api.txt)
+To use the API, read DigiPal's API [Documentation](https://github.com/kcl-ddh/digipal/blob/master/digipal/api/digipal-api.txt)

-### Import Digipal API script
+### Import DigiPal API script
-You can find the digipal API script here: [Digipal API](https://github.com/kcl-ddh/digipal/blob/master/digipal/static/digipal/scripts/api.digipal.js).
+You can find the DigiPal API script here: [DigiPal API](https://github.com/kcl-ddh/digipal/blob/master/digipal/static/digipal/scripts/api.digipal.js).
 Then, you can include it on your web page.

 	<script src='api.digipal.js'></script>

 ### How To Use The API

 #### Calling the API class
-If you are running the script into a Digipal instance:
+If you are running the script into a DigiPal instance:

 	var dapi = new DigipalAPI({
 		crossDomain: false,